disarm-platform/MapPalettes/README.md

 # MapPalettes
-A set of awesome palettes for maps designed by the DiSARM team at UCSF
+A set of awesome palettes and functions for maps designed by the DiSARM team at UCSF

 # Install
 ```r